Adobe-Marketing-Cloud/rest-api-browser/browser/README.md

-# REST API Asset Browse
+# REST API Asset Browser

 An asset browser based on the REST API at /api.json